 26. Sharing of information among governmental and related agencies is a key aspect of dispute prevention and mitigation.
 It not only ensures that the relevant agencies are informed of the circumstances and underlying issues, but also ensures consistency and coherence at the different levels of investment policy making.

-27. Information about model investment treaties, standard investment contracts and model dispute settlement clauses should be shared among the agencies to ensure consistent approaches with regard to investment instruments, including substantive guarantees therein.
+27. Information about [model] investment treaties, [standard] investment contracts and [model] dispute settlement clauses should be shared among the agencies to ensure consistent approaches with regard to investment instruments, including substantive guarantees therein.
 This could potentially reduce the risk of disputes as inconsistent investment instruments may be the cause of grievances.

 Comments